aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-ubuntu-packages.md

 - Debian version 0,
 - Ubuntu version 1.

 Also change 'unstable' to the target development Ubuntu release (usually the current).
-I'll use 'hirsute' here.
+I'll use 'jammy' here.

+Finally change the urgency to 'urgency=medium', 'low' isn't really used in Ubuntu.

 NOTE: If we want to upload this source package to a PPA in Launchpad, then the target Ubuntu release in the changelog entry needs to specify one of the supported series.
 We have to check [https://launchpad.net/ubuntu/+ppas](https://launchpad.net/ubuntu/+ppas) to find the series currently supported by PPAs.
 If we specify a different series the build will fail.